isomerpages/mccy-sgpo/_get-inspired/Feature Stories.md

 <h5><strong>#MySG60Goal Stories</strong></h5><strong>
 <ul>
 <li>
-<a href="https://www.instagram.com/p/DMKgoMSvDG2/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">Shirley Ng</a>: Keerthana believes that when different generations come together to share stories, meaningful connections are made.
-Through her ground-up initiative, she helps seniors feel heard and youths rediscover their roots.</li>
+<a href="https://www.instagram.com/p/DMKgoMSvDG2/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">Shirley Ng</a>: Meet Shirley, who once earned $3 an hour as a young single mum and knows what it’s like to feel lost.
+Today, with her keen eye and big heart, she has trained over 1,000 youths and inmates on how to make a fine latte for a resilient F&amp;B career, while building their confidence.</li>
 <li>
 <a href="https://www.instagram.com/p/DKqnXtbMZCs/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">P. Keerthana</a>: Keerthana believes that when different generations come together to share stories, meaningful connections are made.
 Through her ground-up initiative, she helps seniors feel heard and youths rediscover their roots.</li>
 <li>